chakra-ui/panda/website/pages/docs/concepts/hooks.md

 ### Remove unused variables from final css

-You can transform the final generated css in the `cssgen:done` hook.
+Here's an example of how to transform the generated css in the `cssgen:done` hook.

 ```ts file="panda.config.ts"
 import { defineConfig } from '@pandacss/dev'